 Jaleal is a Ph.D. student at UC Irvine, studying evolutionary and population genetics and their applications in understanding human disease.
 Before starting graduate school, Jaleal spent time working in Washington, DC for a public health and bio-defense consulting firm.
 He has been a pen pal in the program since 2012 and had the opportunity to volunteer in Letters to a Pre-Scientist classrooms twice.
 Jaleal is now very excited to be working directly with the program and for the chance to get other scientists involved!

 Social Media Coordinator

 Aliyah is a PhD candidate in the Department of Immunology at the University of Pittsburgh.
 Her research focuses on how to manipulate the signals controlling the immune system’s response to solid tumors.
-She is excited to continue this work at the Cordeliers Research Center in Paris, France beginning in 2017.
-Aliyah did her undergraduate work in molecular biology & biochemistry and French literature at Rutgers University in New Jersey, and worked for a year at Fox Chase Cancer Center in Philadelphia before relocating to Pittsburgh.
+Aliyah did her undergraduate work in molecular biology & biochemistry and French literature at Rutgers University in New Jersey, and has previously worked at Fox Chase Cancer Center (Philadelphia) and Cordeliers Research Center (Paris).
 Early in her graduate studies, Aliyah realized that her love of writing could be meshed with her love of science.
 Since then, she has sought opportunities to communicate science to the public, and is excited to continue that work with LPS this year!

 Data Management Specialist